 Yes!
 Lunch is from 12-12:25 every Monday and we offer two large supervised rooms for students staying with us during that period.
 Students pack their own lunches.
 Students may only eat lunch in the designated lunch rooms and not in a classroom.
 A snack may be eaten during class time with teacher's permission and as long as it is not messy or disruptive to the class.
 Remember to sign up for lunch during registration if your student would like to participate in this period.

 Yes, in-person orientation is required for all new Bridges families (student and at least one parent) in order to participate.
-Online orientation is offered for current families that are returning for consecutive years.
+Online orientation is offered for current families who are returning for consecutive years.
 After any absence from Bridges, in-person orientation is again required.
 See calendar for orientation date.

 Overall, the majority of science experiments and labs (including microscopy) are completed in the Bridges classrooms.
 Occasionally a student will be required to perform something simple at home due to the experiment needing to be completed over an extended period of time, and the teacher typically provides the supplies that are needed in those circumstances.